 In fall 2015 for the Class of 2016, the Media Team was expanded to include three members (to better support a larger committee given the changes that year with the Marshal roles) and was from that point on officially called the Media Team.
-In 2017-present, the Media Team was expanded to four members, but in some years might only have three depending on interest.
+In 2017-2025, the Media Team was expanded to four members, but in some years might only have three depending on interest.
+For the Class of 2026, it will return to three members.